New Multi-region uptime checks and custom-domain status pages

 How does ServiceAlert compare to UptimeRobot?

-UptimeRobot is excellent for simple, affordable uptime monitoring, and it now includes API monitoring, SSL/domain checks, heartbeat monitors, status pages, and a public API.
-ServiceAlert is the better fit when uptime checks need to sit beside 2,321+ SaaS vendor statuses, public is-it-down pages, customer status pages, incident workflow, and certificate lifecycle.
+UptimeRobot is excellent for simple, affordable uptime monitoring, and it includes API monitoring, SSL/domain checks, heartbeat monitors, status pages, and a public API.
+ServiceAlert is the better fit when uptime checks need to sit beside 2,317+ SaaS vendor statuses, public is-it-down pages, dependency maps, customer status pages, and incident workflow.

 How does ServiceAlert compare to Better Stack?

-Better Stack is the polished observability option: uptime monitoring, status pages, on-call, logs, traces, and infrastructure-as-code workflows.
-ServiceAlert does not try to replace Better Stack logs or traces.
-We compete where teams need vendor dependency status, their own uptime checks, certificate lifecycle, and customer-facing incidents in one reliability workflow.
+Better Stack is an observability option with uptime monitoring, status pages, on-call, logs, traces, and infrastructure-as-code support.
+ServiceAlert does not replace Better Stack logs or traces.
+It is a fit when teams need provider status, owned-service checks, basic SSL monitoring, and customer-facing incidents in the same account.

 How does ServiceAlert compare to Downdetector?